 Best Energy Tariff for Home Workers UK 2026

 If you work from home full-time or part-time, your electricity bill already looks different from your neighbours who commute.
 Daytime heating, screens, kettles, and lighting add up fast.
-Here is how to pick the right tariff in June 2026 - and why acting now matters.
+Here is how to pick the right tariff right now - and why acting matters.

 Why Home Workers Pay More for Electricity

-The Ofgem typical usage figures - 2,700 kWh/yr electricity, 11,500 kWh/yr gas - are based on a household where adults leave for work during the day.
+The Ofgem typical usage figures - 2,500 kWh electricity, 9,500 kWh gas - are based on a household where adults leave for work during the day.
 If you are home all day, your actual electricity consumption is realistically 15-30% higher.
 Every screen, monitor, standing desk, printer, coffee machine and extra heating zone you run between 9am and 5pm is entirely on your bill.

 Standard variable tariffs charge you the same unit rate regardless of when you use electricity.
 That means a home worker who runs high loads during peak daytime hours gets no reward and no penalty - but they also get no discount.
 Time-of-use and smart tariffs change this equation significantly.